tyazx/BootleggersROM-Devices.github.io/_changelog/lavender.md

 ---

 Device:
-* Switched to straight up LOS vanilla sources (PLEASE CLEAN FLASH)
+* Switched to straight up Xiaomi-sdm660 vanilla sources (PLEASE CLEAN FLASH - It's old cam and all that jazz)
-* Switched DPI to the old one (403)
-* Added XiaomiParts (some things might be broken, so please report)
+* Fixed RIL issues, sorry about that

 Bootleggers:
-* 5.1 wallpaper added
-* Using CAF surfaceflinger (things like screenrecord should be less laggy but idk about screenshare and stuff)
-* Fixed messaging icons
-* Launcher3 got the installing app icon removed
-* Screenshot delay set to 0
-* Merged May sp
-* Unlink ringtone for notif volume
+* June SP
+* Small improvements
-* Added some qs tiles like caffeine, sound search and more
+* Added some more QS tiles
-* Add Brightness slider on statusbar
-* Bring back 8.x volume panel behavior (Expand to control other media sources instead of using aosp dialog)
-* And maybe more
+* New shishuwalls app